 2. Anova Culinary Sous Vide Precision Cooker

-Circulate water at a precise temperature for perfectly cooked food with the Anova Culinary Sous Vide Precision Cooker.
-The Anova can fit on any pot or container and with 750 watts of power, it can cook enough food to serve up to four people at once.
+The Anova Culinary Sous Vide Precision Cooker can be controlled manually and through the Anova app to help users get perfectly cooked vegetables, meat, eggs and more.
+Circulate water at a precise temperature for perfectly cooked food with the Anova that can fit on any pot or container and with 750 watts of power, it can cook enough food to serve up to four people at once.
 Keep food tender and moist with the Anova, which comes with an app filled with recipes and tips.
 The Anova has recently been redesigned and is now two inches shorter than its predecessor, making it easier to fit the sous vide into kitchen drawers when not in use.

 Pros: The Anova comes with a Bluetooth-only app to control the sous vide, but unlike the Joule, it also can be controlled manually for those who don’t have smartphones or don’t want to use their phone.